 Because of the size and weight of commercial trucks, they get more momentum than passenger cars and motorcycles while traveling.
 It is hard to bring them to a stop quickly or when there is only a short distance.
 Sometimes truck drivers fail to provide a sufficient stopping distance, and as a result somebody is hurt.
 If you were hurt for this reason, it is important to retain a skillful Folsom truck accident lawyer who has experience with these cases, since most of the time the truck industry and its insurers will be providing a strong defense.
-At Black & DePaoli, our principal formerly worked in the insurance industry and understands how adjusters think.
+At The Law Office of Black & DePaoli, PC, our principal formerly worked in the insurance industry and understands how adjusters think.

 Crashes Caused by Inadequate Stopping Distance